 - To ensure that students receive an accurate Lexile® measure, students should not receive any assistance while taking the RLA.

-Teachers should plan on at least 35 minutes to administer the Reading Level Assessment.
-Because the Reading Level Assessment is adaptive, students may take anywhere from 10-60 minutes to complete the test, depending on their skill level.
+- Because the RLA is adaptive, students may take approximately 10 to 60 minutes to complete the test depending on their skill level.
 Assessments can be broken up over multiple testing sessions.

 Starting the Reading Level Assessment

-Students are again shown how to work through the questions and choose answers, then asked to answer a short practice test question.
-Once students answer the practice question, a reminder displays.
+Students are again shown how to work through the questions and choose answers.
+They are then asked to answer a short practice test question.
+Afterwards, some final testing advice displays.

 When the test completes, students hear an audio message that they have finished, and then the Booster Bits screen displays.

-At the conclusion of the test, students are awarded booster bits.
-Once students collect their booster bits and click the checkmark, they're returned to their regular Imagine Language & Literacy lessons.
+Once students collect their Booster Bits and click the checkmark at the bottom of their screen, they're returned to their regular Imagine Language & Literacy lessons.